micschk/generator-xplorestripe/app/templates/_README.md

 By passing the number of columns the image must fill at each breakpoint, an `img` is generated with a `srcset` to suit each breakpoint, as well as a high-DPI version for each breakpoint.
 If a breakpoint column parameter is not passed then it defaults to the breakpoint below.
 If no breakpoint columns are passed they all default to `12` or full-width.

+### Nested Pages

+Two additional page types are provided: `NestedHolder` and `NestedPage`.
+These are designed to be used together to display a list of child pages.

+**They are not designed to be used as-is**.
+You should consider renaming or copying these page types to represent a specific data type such as a Staff List displaying a collection of Staff Profiles.

+Include template layouts demonstrate two techniques for displaying the nested content: either as a preview which links to the full child page, or to display the entire child page content in-line.

 Customisation
 -------------